 LCA results are presented through various environmental impact categories.
-For the impact assessment all the 16 EF (Environmental Footprint) impact categories shown in Table 2 are taken into account together with an all-encompassing value expressed in Pt obtained by weighting the different categories through appropriate factors.
+For the impact assessment all the 16 EF (Environmental Footprint) impact categories shown in Table 2 are considered together with an all-encompassing value expressed in Pt obtained by weighting the different categories through appropriate factors.
 In the interpretation phase, only the most relevant impact categories are considered.
-Table 2 shows the list of all the EF impact categories and related indicators and units are provided.
+Table 2 shows the list of all the EF impact categories and related indicators and units are provided3.